 The future drastic phase-down of F-Gases, e.g. as part of the EU F-Gas Regulation, already leads to a demand for R404A/ R507A substitutes with GWP values clearly below 500.
 Although this is possible with an adequate composition of the blend (high proportions of HFO, R152a, possibly also hydrocarbons), the disadvantage will be its flammability (safety groups A2L or A2).
 In this case, the application will have higher safety requirements and will need an adequately adjusted system technology.

-R410A currently has no non-flammable alternatives for commercial applications.
+R410A currently has no non-flammable alternatives for a broader use in commercial applications.
 Either R32 (R32 as substitute for R22) as pure substance or blends of R32 and HFO can be used.
 Due to its high volumetric refrigerating capacity, this requires a very high proportion of R32, which is why only GWP values from approx. 400 to 500 can be achieved.
 With a higher HFO proportion, the GWP can be reduced even further, but at the cost of a clearly reduced refrigerating capacity.

 All blend options described above with R1234yf and R1234ze(E) show a more or less distinct temperature glide due to boiling point differences of the individual components.
 The same criteria apply as described in context with R407C.